alexewerlof/micromustache/perf/README.md

 or `eval()` but they will not run in a Content Security Policy (CSP) environment like Chrome Extensions or other browser windows with high security measures.

-Some of these libraries (notably Handlebars and mustache) does not support the JavaScript accessors like `cities[2]` and one has to use a syntax that is faster to parse but is not fluent to JavaScript developers: `cities.2`.
+Some of these libraries (notably Handlebars and mustache) does not support the JavaScript accessors like `cities[1]` and one has to use a syntax that is faster to parse but is not fluent to JavaScript developers: `cities.1`.
+In case of Handlebars, the syntax is even more innovative `cities.[1]`

 In case of Mustache.js (which was the original inspiration for this library), a few more things need to be said: